Skills: Listening, Speaking

 Recommended Age: 8-10 y.o.

 How to Play.
-The game may start like this:
+A typical game might start something like this:

 ‘Painter’: Have you got red paint?